Huguitis/aoi.js-documentation/src/functions/Misc/arrayEvery.md

 ---
 title: $arrayEvery
-description: $arrayEvery function tests whether all elements in the array pass the condition.
-It returns boolean value.
+description: $arrayEvery will test whether all elements in the array pass the condition.
 id: arrayEvery
 ---

-`$arrayEvery` function tests whether all elements in the array pass the condition.
-It returns boolean value.
+`$arrayEvery` will test whether all elements in the array pass the condition.

 ## Usage